Caledonian Road, London: Buildings

 The road has a number of architecturally important or interesting buildings.
-Its listed buildings, include an Italianate Methodist Chapel built in 1870; the Caledonian Estate, an early Edwardian flatted estate; Pentonville Prison; and the Flying Scotsman, a 1901 public house and offices.
+Its listed buildings include an Italianate Methodist Chapel built in 1870; the Caledonian Estate, an early Edwardian flatted estate; Pentonville Prison; and the Flying Scotsman, a 1901 public house and offices.
 Caledonian Road Underground station is also Grade II listed.

 University College London's controversial New Hall building attracted negative responses from some architectural critics on its completion for its purported failure to accommodate its Victorian facade with the building behind.
 It was awarded the 2013 Carbuncle Cup for the ugliest building in the United Kingdom.
-A Chapter Students accommodation located immeditaely south of New Hall has not attracted anywhere near as much controversy.
+A Chapter Students accommodation located immediately south of New Hall has not attracted anywhere near as much controversy.

 The road passes near to Islington Council social housing estates such as Bemerton, Barnsbury and Boston Estates and Tiber Gardens.